A note on finding large transversals efficiently: Introduction

 \section{Introduction}

 A \emph{Latin square} of order $n$ is an $n \times n$ array filled with $n$ symbols such that each row and each column contains each symbol exactly once.
 These objects are some of the most central in combinatorial design theory and their study dates back to Euler in the 1700s.
-A \emph{transversal} in a Latin square (or more generally in any array filled with symbols) is a collection of entries of the square with no repeated row, column or symbol.
+A \emph{transversal}\footnote{This is sometimes referred to as a \emph{partial} transversal with the term transversal being reserved for partial transversals of size $n$, which we will refer to as \emph{full} transversals here.} in a Latin square (or more generally in any $n \times n$ array filled with symbols) is a collection of entries of the square with no repeated row, column or symbol.
 The following recent result of Montgomery \cite{montgomery2023proof} proves the existence of very large transversals in Latin squares.